SAP/cloud-sdk-ios-fiori/CONTRIBUTING.md

 ## Submitting code and pull request handling

-We are currently busy finalizing our first open-source release.
+We are currently busy finalizing our open-source milestone release.

 Soon we'll enhance this section to provide more instructions on how to submit a great pull request.